awstuff/imagepreview.js/README.md

 # imagepreview.js
-A lightweight possibility to  preview single images and display entire galleries.
-Aka a basic fancybox clone.
+A lightweight possibility to display images and galleries.
+Inspired by fancybox.
 Uses plain javascript, no dependencies.

 ## Usage
 In order to use imagePreview.js, download the js, the css and the png files and include the js and css ones in your page: